kubevirt/user-guide/workloads/virtual-machines/create-networkpolicy.md

-# Enabling NetworkPolicy for VirtualMachine
+# Enabling NetworkPolicy for VirtualMachineInstance

 Before creating NetworkPolicy objects, make sure you are using a networking solution which supports NetworkPolicy.
 Network isolation is controlled entirely by NetworkPolicy objects.
 By default, all vms in a namespace are accessible from other vms and network endpoints.
 To isolate one or more vms in a project, you can create NetworkPolicy objects in that namespace to indicate the allowed incoming connections.